XinyuuM/p5cc/README.md

 _Credits can also be seen on the website along with links to the original site and owners, at the bottom of the page._

-## Version 2 and earlier

-Need version 2 of this tool?
-I got you covered: [p5cc-python](https://github.com/sorae42/p5cc-python).